mechkit/solar_design_algorithm/SDA_standard.md

 The maximum array voltage is must not exceed the maximum system voltage allowed by the building code.

-The maximum array voltage is must not exceed the maximum system voltage allowed by the inverter.
+The maximum array voltage must not exceed the maximum system voltage allowed by the inverter.

 The minimum array voltage must be greater than the inverter minimum operating voltage.